salesforcecli/plugin-org/messages/sandboxbase.md

 # warning.ClientTimeoutWaitingForSandboxCreate

 The wait time for the sandbox creation has been exhausted.
-Please see the results below for more information.
+See the results below for more information.

 # warning.MultipleMatchingSandboxProcesses

-There were multiple sandbox processes found for "%s" in a resumable state.
-Ignoring sandbox process ID(s) "%s" in status(es) "%s" and using the most recent process ID "%s".
-To resume a different sandbox process please use that unique sandbox process ID with the command.
-E.g, "sf org resume sandbox --job-id %s -o %s"
+We found multiple sandbox processes for "%s" in a resumable state.
+We're ignoring the sandbox process ID(s) "%s" in status(es) "%s" and using the most recent process ID "%s".
+To resume a different sandbox process, use that unique sandbox process ID with the command.
+For example, "sf org resume sandbox --job-id %s -o %s".